Phonics: England

 By November 2010, a government white paper contained plans to train all primary school teachers in phonics.
-The 2013 curriculum has "statutory requirements" that, amongst other things, students in years one and two be capable in using systematic synthetic phonics in regards to Word Reading, Reading Comprehension, Fluency, and Writing.
+The 2013 curriculum has "statutory requirements" that, among other things, students in years one and two be capable in using systematic synthetic phonics in regards to Word Reading, Reading Comprehension, Fluency, and Writing.
 This includes having skills in "sound to graphemes", "decoding", and "blending".
 Following this, Ofsted updated their guidance for school inspectors in 2014 to include tips on how schools should teach reading with systematic phonics, including "Getting them Reading Early".
 It includes a description of the simple view of reading as the word recognition processes (recognizing the words on the page, free of context and using phonics) and the language recognition processes (understanding the meaning of the language).
 It also includes some videos to illustrate its principles.

 In 2015, the Carter Review of Initial Teacher Training (published by the Department for Education calls for evidence-based teaching to be part of the framework for initial teacher training.
 It gives an example of a case study in which "trainees on the Early Reading placement are required to work alongside a literacy specialist to plan and teach a phonics lesson to a group, evaluate the lesson and deliver a second lesson in light of their evaluation".

 The 2016 Progress in International Reading Literacy Study (PIRLS) awarded England its best results since the studies began in 2001.
 Nick Gibb attributes this success to the use of systematic synthetic phonics.
-In March of that year the Secretary of State for Education released a report entitled Educational Excellence Everywhere.
-The report states that in 2010 33% percent of primary school students did not achieve the expected standard in reading, however "since the introduction of the phonics reading check in 2012", that number is down to 20%.
-The report goes on to say they still have much to do, particularly with students who are disadvantaged.
+In March of that year the Secretary of State for Education released a report titled Educational Excellence Everywhere.
+The report states that in 2010, 33% percent of primary school students did not achieve the expected standard in reading, "since the introduction of the phonics reading check in 2012", that number is down to 20%.
+The report goes on to say they still have much to do, particularly for disadvantaged students.
 The phonics check involves pupils reading aloud 40 words (including 20 non-words).
-In 2016, 81 per cent of pupils reached the expected standard of 32 correct words – up from 77 per cent in 2015.
+In 2016, 81 percent of pupils reached the expected standard of 32 correct words – up from 77 percent in 2015.